obiwanjacobi/vst.net/docs/GettingStarted.md

 ## Host

-Add the `VST.NET2-Host` (PreRelease!)
-NuGet package to your project.
+Add the `VST.NET2-Host` NuGet package to your project.

-This gives you two references:
+This gives you these references:

 - Jacobi.Vst.Core
 - Jacobi.Vst.Host.Interop